 Market Attractiveness-Value Matrix

-At a very high level, the Market Attractiveness-Value Matrix is used in the context of business, marketing, finance.
+At a very high level, the Market Attractiveness-Value Matrix is used in the context of business, marketing, strategy.

 Want to try this template?